 Still photographs, Interview transcriptions, Audio interview, Photofilms (consisting of the still imagery paired with the audio interview).
 A selection of these elements can be considered for exhibition according to the space and stories selected.
 The exhibition could also incorporate installation elements (dependant on the available space) depicting some of the physical expressions of grief referred to in the participant interviews e.g. The black hole of grief, or putting your grief in a larger space so it doesn't feel so overwhelming.

 I am looking to exhibit the Loved&Lost project towards the end of 2018 or 2019 to showcase the project in it’s existing form.
 There are currently 12 stories published on the site, with 6 other that have been shot but are waiting to be edited.
 I have a further 5 participants lined up to take part in the project and I wish to continue building the body of work beyond the exhibition.
 I will continue to welcome new participants to the project throughout 2018 in order to build a broad diversity of stories within the project.
-I wish to continue building the body of work beyond the exhibition, with a view to making a book when I feel I have an adequate collection of stories to do so.
+I am also currently exploring options to produce a series of 3 small publications over the course of 2018/19 alongside a bereavement charity, to be distributed to those who are recently bereaved.

 Having received two previous successful grants, I shall be applying to Arts Council England for funding support to realise the exhibition and the continuation of the project.
 If this funding application is unsuccessful, I will raise private funding for the production of the exhibition.

 A recent article in The Guardian explores the origins of the project from my personal experience of loss: https://www.theguardian.com/lifeandstyle/2017/jul/08/how-an-old-photograph-has-helped-me-with-the-death-of-my-father

 I also recently worked with BBC Stories to produce a short documentary film about the project, which was shown across BBC online and social media channels.
 It has currently been viewed by 33k people.